eficode-academy/istio-katas/setup-introduction.md

 You can find more information about the two different methods [here](https://istio.io/latest/docs/setup/additional-setup/sidecar-injection/).

-And you can more details about sidecar configuration [here](https://istio.io/latest/docs/concepts/traffic-management/#sidecars).
+And you can find more details about sidecar configuration [here](https://istio.io/latest/docs/concepts/traffic-management/#sidecars).

 # Cleanup